Who Is This Book for?

 The methods here work fine for small, early-stage startups, and equally fine for teams in large companies trying something new, risky, and outside the normal business model.

 These methods work for any industry, but there is a bias toward providing examples and case studies from the technology industry.
 Other industries will be included as case studies become available.
-Please send any case studies you'd like to include to [email protected].

-Warning: Academics and Existing Businesses
+Existing Businesses Use

-This book is also not for companies executing on an existing business model.
-While some of the techniques listed here work quite well for optimizing an existing product or service, it’s not designed for that.
-You’ll have to modify the techniques and make sure you’re considering potential side effects.
+While some of the techniques listed here work quite well for optimizing an existing product or service, you’ll have to modify the techniques and make sure you’re considering potential side effects.